nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 6. [Command summary](#command-summary)

 # Introduction
-Welcome to AcademyAssist, your ultimate solution for efficient student contact management in tuition centers.
+Welcome to AcademyAssist, your ultimate solution for efficient student contact management, targeted at tuition centers operating in Singapore.
 This desktop application is designed to streamline your administrative tasks, allowing you to focus your efforts on keeping operations smooth and organized for optimal student support.